-Children younger than 36 months must always use a tamper-resistant battery drawer.
-Talk to your hearing care professional about the availability..
+Children under 36 months must always use a hearing aids with a tamper-resistant battery drawer.
+Talk to your hearing care professional about the availability.

-"If a battery, hearing aid or small part is swallowed, see a doctor immediately and contact the National Poison Center at 1-800-222-1222 or National Battery Ingestion Hotline at 1-800-498-8666."
+If a battery, hearing aid or small part is swallowed, see a doctor immediately and contact the National Poison Center at 1-800-222-1222 or National Battery Ingestion Hotline at 1-800-498-8666.